shubhsherl/GSoC-Contribution-Leaderboard/README.md

 ###  Architecture

 - The refresh script fetches contributions of users marked as GSoC candidates to selected repositories.
-- By default all the repositories are used for counting contributions and no user is marked as GSoC candidate.
 - A superuser/admin must mark the users as GSoC candidates, and can choose to not use certain repositories for counting contributions.
 - Both the django application and the refresh script run on seperate threads.